0 out of 1 rated this helpful - Rate this topic

 Active Directory domain settings do not apply to Linux-based templates.

 • With VMM in System Center 2012: You must configure Active Directory domain settings.
-Use the fully qualified domain name (FQDN).
+Use the FQDN.
 For example, enter contoso.com as the domain name.
 The domain must have a two-way trust relationship with the domain of the VMM management server.

-To use the virtual machine template in a service template, under Admin Password, do not use the No local administrator credential required option.
-You can either specify the password of the local administrator account or select a Run As account.
+To use the virtual machine template in a service template, under Admin Password, do not select the No local administrator credential required option.
+You can either specify the password of the local administrator account, or select a Run As account option.

-• With VMM in System Center 2012 SP1: You can specify Active Directory domain settings by using the FQDN or by using @ signs before and after (for example, by entering @Domain@).
-Using the @ sign in this way makes it possible for the necessary information to be entered when the virtual machine is deployed as part of a service.
+• With VMM as of System Center 2012 SP1: You can specify Active Directory domain settings by using the FQDN or by using at signs (@) before and after, for example, by entering @Domain@.
+By using the at signs (@) in this way, the necessary information can be entered when the virtual machine is deployed as part of a service.
 A trust relationship is not necessary between the domain where the service is deployed and the domain of the VMM management server.

-You can use the virtual machine template in a service template regardless of which option you choose under Admin Password.
+You can use the virtual machine template in a service template regardless of which option you select under Admin Password.

-8. On the Configure Applications page, if necessary, configure the applications to install.
+8. If the Configure Applications page appears, as needed, configure the applications to install.
 If you have an existing application profile with settings that you want to use, select that application profile from the Application profile list.
 After you have configured the application settings, click Next.

 Application deployment settings do not apply if you use the template for stand-alone virtual machines that are not part of a service.

-9. On the Configure SQL Server page, if necessary, configure the installation of an instance of SQL Server.
+9. If the Configure SQL Server page appears, as needed, configure the installation of an instance of SQL Server.
 If you have an existing SQL Server profile that you want to use, in the SQL Server profile list, click the SQL Server profile.
 After you have configured the SQL Server settings, click Next.

 SQL Server settings do not apply if you use the template for stand-alone virtual machines that are not part of a service.